-3.5 BCWMC Staff Comments
+3.6 BCWMC Staff Comments

-A draft version of the October 2018 draft feasibility report was provided to the BCWMC administrator.
+A draft version of the October 2018 draft feasibility report was provided to the BCWMC administrator and presented at the BCWMC meeting.
 The draft feasibility study was revised in response to the comments received.
+The revised draft was presented to the Commission at their October 2018 meeting.
+Action at that meeting resulted in the meeting with MnDOT described above and further development of all 3 concepts with a focus on concept #3.